Your Treatment and Care

 After your treatment

-Following treatment which required you to be a patient in the hospital, e.g. for surgery most treatment is given as an outpatient.
+Most treatment will be given to you as an outpatient.
 You will only be admitted to hospital if the nature of your cancer or your treatment makes it impossible for you to remain at home.